 SO IAM grew up in a faith-centered home, experiencing profound spiritual moments from a young age.
 Called as a prophet in his teens, he felt a strong purpose to serve others through his gifts.
 Yet, like the prodigal son, he eventually drifted from his calling, slipping into a carefree and reckless lifestyle.
 His rap journey began as a joke, handing out flyers for a debut album that didn’t exist during his senior year of high school.
 But in his freshman year at ASU, after tearing his ACL, he began recording raps in his dorm room as an outlet.
 Rap soon became both an escape and an obsession, pulling him deeper into the party scene.
 Eventually, he dropped out to pursue music full-time, becoming a fixture in AZ’s underground hip hop scene as a rapper and producer, releasing independent projects, producing for artists like Knoc-turn’al (Mathmadix), and opening for hip hop legends Camp Lo.

 During this period, SO IAM’s music reflected his lifestyle.
 His early albums—Go F.I.S.H., Southern Fried, Egyptian Owl Style EP, Hunga n Starvacion, and Arizjuana—celebrated the party culture with humor, even satirizing the R&B hook trend in rap at the time.
-In 2007, just before fully returning to his faith, SO IAM collaborated with Scary Kids Scaring Kids on their Punk Goes Crunk cover of “Notorious Thugs,” which charted at #86 on the Billboard 200.
+In 2007, just before fully returning to his faith, SO IAM collaborated with Scary Kids Scaring Kids on their Punk Goes Crunk cover of “Notorious Thugs,” which has now amassed over 1.1 million streams.
+The album itself charted at #86 on the Billboard 200.

 After years of struggle with drugs and alcohol, God led SO IAM back to his faith, reigniting the childhood calling he’d strayed from.
 Embracing his renewed purpose, he released his first Christian Hip-Hop (CHH) album, 357, followed by S.O.I.A.M., featuring the single “All Up On It.”
 Known for his off-the-top freestyle ability, he became a regular at local cyphers, refining a unique cadence and style that set him apart.
 His work gained attention, including recognition from DJ Cut Creator, who named his single “Track of the Week.”